karthickramalingam/dc-on-dockerx/README.md

 ### Docker host

-Docker 1.9 or above, as `dc-on-docker` uses net docker network stack.
+Docker 1.9 or above, as `dc-on-docker` uses new docker networking stack.

 ### Vagrant sandbox